wiedemak/uap/doc/source/configuration.rst

   * ``cluster`` -- if **uap** is required to run on a HPC cluster some default parameters can be set her

-Please refer to the |yaml_link| definition for the correct notation used in that file.
+Please refer to the `YAML`_ definition for the correct notation used in that file.

 Sections of a Configuration File